Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D84 (11th Oct)
+---

+Back to basics today with some Frontend Masters training on css.
+I covered Estelle Weyl's css Masterclass alongside Susan Kramer's more introductory course on the same topic.
+It may be a bit arse about face covering the basics at this stage but I'm afraid css fundamentals keep catching me out.
+Some cool css tips I've discovered recently:

+- you can add your own style rules to the chrome console.
+I always new you could add new rules but new styles such as pseudo classes like ::placeholder were new to me
+- the chrome console can also reveal other strange elements that can be styled eg scrollbar elements - check the Styles section for syntax
+- finally understood what block and inline elements actually are and therefore what block-inline might mean.

+R4D81-83
+---

+I was reminded of the importance of test coverage after puzzling over a particularly annoying test that had no business failing my build attempts.
+It was so unexpected and unwelcome that I even considered deleting it!
+After a fairly tricky debug I discovered its worth and made a little sacrifice to the minispec gods as the insignificant test saved me from a ticking time bomb.
+Without this fix, my welcome screens would one by one loose events until the screens were empty.

+I also had some legacy code joy.
+Sometimes it's rather neat to uncover some really smart code.
+I found some magic today which had never actually been used before in the fairly substantial life of the codebase.
+It was just sitting there, waiting for the rest of the workflow to be pieced together so that it could wow me with its magic, years down the line.

 R4D75-80 (end 7th Oct)
 ---